Freight Broker Surety Bonds

 Freight Broker Surety Bond Requirements

-Here’s an overview of what you may need to provide when applying for your surety bond.
+Here’s an overview of what you may need to provide when applying for your surety bond with a bond company:

 Your bond will be valid for one year from the date of issue.
 Renew your bond annually to maintain an active business license.
 If you’re ready to retire or shut down your business, you must give the FMCSA 30 days’ advanced notice.
 Use Form BMC-36: Notice of Cancellation.